What is Snus?

 Top 4 Tobacco Snus Brands

-- 1. Ettan.
-Ettan has been produced for hundreds of years and remains the most popular snus in Sweden.
-Around 1/5 of the snus sold in Sweden is Ettan.
+- Ettan - Ettan has been produced for hundreds of years and remains the most popular snus in Sweden.
+Most Scandinavian snus sold in Sweden are Ettan (1/5th in fact).

-- 2. General.
-General snus was founded in 1840 and is made with a signature blend of over 20 types of tobacco, and is infused with bergamot oil (for the classic Swedish snus flavour)
+- General - General snus was founded in 1840 and is made with a signature blend of over 20 types of tobacco, and is infused with bergamot oil (for the classic Swedish snus flavour)

-- 3. Göteborgs Rape.
-This brand has been sold in Sweden since 1919, and is a classic snus infused with juniper berries for a lightly sweet tobacco pouch experience.
+- Göteborgs Rape - This brand has been sold in Sweden since 1919 and is a classic snus infused with juniper berries for a lightly sweet tobacco pouch experience.

-- 4. Lundgrens.
-Lundgrens snus is produced by Fiedler and Lundgren: another of the classic Swedish snus brands.
+- Lundgrens - Lundgrens snus is produced by Fiedler and Lundgren: another of the classic Swedish snus brands.
 While they experiment with new concepts, they still use traditional methods to craft their snus.

 Want to learn more about Swedish snus brands?
 Check out the full list of all Swedish snus brands.